 If you’re someone who wants to make a change and travels locally in their home country where the water is safe to drink, I recommend getting a basic, affordable, reusable water bottle like this.
 Not only do you eliminate the need to use plastic bottles, but it also makes you far more aware of how much water you’re drinking, so you can make sure you get enough water every day.

-Use Bar soaps and hair wash, instead of bottled ones.
+Use bar soap and shampoo, instead of bottled ones

 Liquid soaps - and hair wash and conditioners - may be more convenient since you only must press the nozzle and you can easily foam up the product.
 However, liquid products have plastic containers with them, and after emptying the product, the container will be disposed of right away.
 Instead of liquid products, use bar ones.
 Most bar soaps and hair washes, are packaged in cardboard boxes - a more eco-friendly solution than plastic containers - or no packaging at all.